Salary Slip Formats

 Advertisement

-The Finance department of the company prepares and issues these slips every month to employees after the salary is paid-out.
+The Finance department of the company prepares and issues these slips to employees every month after the salary is paid out.

 • Rent allowance – the amount is mentioned on the slip for the house rent given to the employee.